good-loop/doc/pages/Good-Loop-terminology.md

     - Normally we'll set a page we host ourselves - which just loads a screen-filling adunit - as the campaign's landing page in the Instagram/Facebook/etc ad portal.
     - [Here's an example](https://testsocial.good-loop.com/generic/index.html?gl.vert=test_wide_multiple) of such a page.
 This will be optimised for portrait viewing and should be opened on mobile, or in mobile-simulation mode on a desktop browser.
     - The Good-Loop adunit can currently fill most needs on its own, without needing to be embedded in a custom page.
-    - - The video can be removed by adding param `gl.novideo=true` to the landing page URL.
+    - The video can be removed by adding param `gl.novideo=true` to the landing page URL.
-    - - If the ordering of elements is wrong, it can be changed using the dynamic layout engine - ask Dan A. or RM for assistance setting this up.
+    - If the ordering of elements is wrong, it can be changed using the dynamic layout engine - ask Dan A. or RM for assistance setting this up.
-    - - Everything else - colours, fonts, sizing etc - can be accomplished with CSS.
+    - Everything else - colours, fonts, sizing etc - can be accomplished with CSS.

+## Good-Loop Process Terminology

+These are pretty clear when expanded - but we also use the acronyms.

+- `Response-to-Brief (RTB)` The proposal we send a client after they send us a brief.
+Note: elsewhere in adtech RTB means realtime bidding.
+- `Post Campaign Analysis (PCA)` The report we send a client after the campaign.

 ## Good-Loop Advert Taxonomy